fluxninja/aperture/docs/content/reference/policies/monitoring.md

 can be monitored in real-time using tools such as [Grafana](https://github.com/grafana/grafana).

-Below is an example signal monitoring dashboard that can be imported into the Grafana instance.
+Below is an example signal monitoring dashboard that can be imported into a Grafana instance.

 ```mdx-code-block